 Where can we go to get all of that industry-specific jargon explained in layman’s terms?

 This is the website of John Livingston, an electrical engineer in the nuclear power industry.
-I’ve been in the industry for over seven years.
+I’ve been in the industry for over a decade.
 I share my knowledge here so that others may learn from my experiences while avoiding the pain of making the same mistakes.

 Sign up for my free Tip of the Week on the right side of the screen to keep in touch.
 It provides helpful information I uncover each week about anything from design tips, software tips, hot news you shouldn’t miss, or even simple ways to save money.

 This site will help you get started with the basics.
 I’m not promising that you’ll become an instant expert after reading everything here, but you’ll definitely be more confident in what you need to do and how to go about getting it done.